 Yes, that is among the uses for the proceeds from our asset sales.
 However, the main use for those proceeds is to pay down debt and re-invest in our high-growth businesses.

-LJM?

-We made prudent decisions to enter into hedging transactions related to investments outside our core businesses.
-In spite of the hedges, no fund could absorb the almost complete devaluation of those investments.
-In addition, the structure of the fund, although completely legal and appropriately disclosed, was creating an inordinate distraction for investors and management.
-By terminating the fund and taking a $___writeoff, we are no worse off than if we had not hedged AND we have removed a needless distraction for our investors and management.

 What happened with New Power – I thought Enron’s investment was only intellectual capital?